 - 1 Tablespoon yellow onion finely diced

-- 2 large cloves garlic minced or grated
+- 2 cloves garlic minced or grated

 - 2 tablespoons olive oil divided